Elv02/rc/README.md

 ### Scenemap

-The Phaser client will be broken into specific 'scenes' (analogous to pages):
+The Phaser client is broken into seperate 'scenes' (analogous to pages):

 - **Boot:**
   - Quick loading of assets for the load screen